bijancamp/bijancamp.com/content/about.md

 Check out [my blog posts] for insights into data & AI—especially within the Azure ecosystem.

+Curious what I've been building?
+Take a look at my [projects] to see some of my work.

 Also, let's connect [on LinkedIn]!

 [my blog posts]: /blog/
+[projects]: /projects/
 [on LinkedIn]: https://linkedin.com/in/bijancamp